Gunpowder Plot explained: What is bonfire night and why do we celebrate it with fireworks? Guy Fawkes Night 2022

 When is Bonfire Night 2022?

 Bonfire Night (or Guy Fawkes Night) takes place every year on November 5.
-Many will be happy to hear that means in 2022 the celebrations will fall on a Saturday.
+Many will be happy to know that means in 2022 the celebrations will fall on a Saturday.

 What was the Gunpowder Plot?